Teaser samples of New Astronomers Group articles

 Seeing in the Dark

 When lights go out do you struggle to find things on your star map?
-Simple tips on how to find things in the Dark.
+Simple tips on how to find things in the Dark

-Rookie Observing Programme (kick-off sometime in 2021)
+Rookie Observing Programme (in planning)

 [ more to come ]